February 28, 2018

 The confluence of the social media marketing landscape over the past few years has led directly to the rise of influencer marketing with 84% of companies planning to test it out in the next year.
+Social media marketing, as well as email marketing, have the ability to boost businesses more than ever before.
+Click on Email Marketing to find out more to boost your business.

 Influencer marketing offers a solution to those challenges by delivering authentic content to ‘communities’ of users that fall within a brands’ target markets.
 As a paid social agency specializing in Facebook and Instagram advertising, we’ve started to help our clients get creative, combining influencer and paid strategies to compound the benefits of each.